evshary/autoware-documentation/docs/installation/autoware/source-installation.md

 Be very careful with this method.
 Make sure you read and confirmed all the steps in the Ansible configuration before using it.

+If you've manually installed the dependencies, you can skip this section.

 ```bash
 ./setup-dev-env.sh
 ```